Quick Verdict

 The Switching Cost Matrix

-| Transition | Difficulty | Estimated Hours (20 workflows) | Primary Risk |
+| Transition | Difficulty | Estimated Hours (20 workflows) | Primary Challenge |

 |---|---|---|---|

-| Zapier → Make | Medium | 40–60 hours | Logic translation; Make’s model is more powerful but structurally different |
+| Zapier → Make | Medium | 40–60 hours | Logic translation Make’s model is more powerful but structurally different |

-| Zapier → n8n | High | 60–100 hours + server setup | Technical complexity jump; different paradigm entirely |
+| Zapier → n8n | High | 60–100 hours + infrastructure setup | Technical complexity jump; entirely different paradigm |

-| Make → n8n | Medium-High | 50–80 hours + server setup | n8n’s node-based approach is similar but requires infrastructure |
+| Make → n8n | Medium-High | 50–80 hours + infrastructure setup | Node-based approach is conceptually similar; infrastructure is not |

 | Make → Zapier | Low-Medium | 20–40 hours | Zapier is simpler; some Make capabilities have no Zapier equivalent |